DinuriSithu/Tripweaver---Multi-agent-travel-planner-/README.md

 TripWeaver is a conversational multi-agent travel planning application that allows users to search for hotels, search for flights, and make hotel or flight booking requests through a single chat interface.

-The system uses a LangGraph-based multi-agent workflow, FastAPI backend, Gradio frontend, and Model Context Protocol (MCP) servers to connect the AI agents with external hotel and flight services.
+The system uses a LangGraph based multi-agent workflow, FastAPI backend, Gradio frontend, and Model Context Protocol (MCP) servers to connect the AI agents with external hotel and flight services.

 # Project Overview

 TripWeaver allows travellers to interact with a travel planning assistant using natural language.

-For example, a user can ask:
+For example a user can ask:

 - "Find hotels in Paris."
 - "Show me flights from Colombo to Dubai."